aaa2ppp/be/README.md

 The parameter order is (got, want), not (want, got).
 It just feels more natural — like saying "account balance is 100 coins" instead of "100 coins is the account balance".

 Be has ≈100 lines of code (+450 lines for tests).
 For comparison, `is` has ≈250 loc (+250 lines for tests).

+## Contributing

+Bug fixes are welcome.
+For anything other than bug fixes, please open an issue first to discuss your proposed changes.
+The package has a very limited scope, so it's important to discuss any new features before implementing them.

+Make sure to add or update tests as needed.

 ## License